 Welcome to GB7DD

 This website also provides information on the other Scottish DMR Repeaters who are all linked into the Brandmeister Scottish Reflector 4405.
-Those repeaters are GB7EE in Edinburgh, GB7GG in Glasgow, GB7TT in Troon.
+Those repeaters are GB7EE in Edinburgh, GB7GG in Glasgow, GB7JD in Jedburgh and GB7TT in Troon.

 GB7DD was first licensed by Ofcom on 4th March 2014 as a UHF Motorola MotoTRBO DMR Digital Voice Repeater and is owned solely by Martin Higgins MM0DUN.